 You should ask yourself these key questions before embarking with one piece of software over the other:

-- How do you want to organise your data?
+- How do you want to organize your data?

 - Repetitive?
 Duplication?

 - Are you storing and managing, or storing and analyzing?